-Acute alcoholic hepatitis almost exclusively effects patients with alcohol use disorder, either patients with chronic alcohol use or patients who binge drink alcohol.
-Prevalence is increased among individuals aged 20-60 years, where alcohol use tends to be the highest.
+Acute alcoholic hepatitis almost exclusively affects patients with alcohol use disorder, either patients with chronic alcohol use or patients who binge drink alcohol.
+Prevalence is increased among individuals aged 20-60 years, when alcohol use tends to be the highest.

 Some patients with alcoholic hepatitis are asymptomatic, and those who present typically have nonspecific symptoms including malaise, nausea, jaundice, and low-grade fever.
 Additionally, patients may present with complications of impaired liver function and acute liver failure including confusion and lethargy from hepatic encephalopathy, bleeding varices, or ascites.